midtown-ai/glossary/glossary/s.md

  See also [S], ...

+# Self-Improvement

+ AlphaGo approach consists in 2 steps:
+ 1. Learn by imitation , but cannot surpass human
+ 1. to surpass human, you need another method ==> self-improvement

+ See also [S], ...

 # Self-Instruct Dataset

  The Self-Instruct process is an iterative bootstrapping algorithm that starts with a seed set of manually-written instructions and uses them to prompt the language model to generate new instructions and corresponding input-output instances.
 These generations are then filtered to remove low-quality or similar ones, and the resulting data is added back to the task pool.
 This process can be repeated multiple times, resulting in a large collection of instructional data that can be used to fine-tune the language model to follow instructions more effectively.